 You should NOT drink the tap water in Laos, most water sources have been either polluted from chemical waste to human waste, poor sanitation infrastructure, or old pipes.
 You should only drink bottled or purified water and avoid drinking anything with ice in it.

-In this post, we will go through can you drink tap water in Laos.
+In this post, we will go through whether you can drink tap water in Laos.
 So let’s get started!

 - Is Laos Worth Visiting?

 The Laos locals, in general, don’t drink water straight out of a tap.
-The ones that do will have no ill effect on them because they would have a build up a tolerance.
+The ones that do will have no ill effect on them because they would have a build-up of tolerance.